-1.2.7.
+1.2.6.
 Ongoing DVB activities

-1.2.7.1.
+1.2.6.1.
 Native-IP for next generation broadcast

 Until today, the broadcast and streaming ecosystems for video distribution have evolved largely in their own silos, while the deployment of Smart TV sets in consumer homes was rapidly increasing.
-Consequently, most media content providers have typically several distribution platforms: legacy DVB broadcast head-ends (for example for DTT and DTH services), using MPEG-TS, serving integrated digital TVs (IDTVs) or custom-made set-top boxes connected to consumer's main room TV screen, and in addition an OTT streaming platform supporting live and on-demand content distribution, using unicast ABR streaming to serve the personal electronic devices, but also delivering on-demand services such as catchup, start-over, personal recording, etc., to set-top boxes and Smart TVs.
+Consequently, most media content providers have typically several distribution platforms: legacy DVB broadcast head-ends (for example for DTT and DTH services), using MPEG-TS, serving integrated digital TVs (IDTVs) or custom-made set-top boxes connected to consumer's main room TV screen, and in addition an OTT streaming platform supporting live and on-demand content distribution, using unicast ABR streaming to serve the personal electronic devices, but also delivering on-demand services such as catch-up, start-over, personal recording, etc., to set-top boxes and Smart TVs.

 Operating multiple different video distribution platforms has significant implications for content providers.
-The "Native-IP" work in DVB aims at developing a media distribution format applying end-to-end IP technology for a converged next generation broadcast solution offering the well-established strengths of DVB broadcast, i.e. low latency, high quality of service, scalability and bandwidth resource optimization, and the benefits of OTT, i.e. the ability to target a multiplicity of end-user devices and easy personalization.
+The "Native-IP" work in DVB, which resulted in the DVB-NIP specification [104], aimed at developing a media distribution format applying end-to-end IP technology for a converged next generation broadcast solution offering the well-established strengths of DVB broadcast, i.e. low latency, high quality of service, scalability and bandwidth resource optimization, and the benefits of OTT, i.e. the ability to target a multiplicity of end-user devices and easy personalization.